-LESLIE: Now we’ve got Patrick on the line who’s got a roofing question.
+LESLIE: Now we’ve got Patrick on the line who’s got a roofing question, specifically about benefits of metal roof.
 How can we help you today?

 PATRICK: I had a question about a metal roof versus a shingle roof.
 Our roof is about 17 years old and it’s ready for – it’s ready to change.